-Buying retro Pokémon games?
-Use our guides to help weed out the fakes!
+The ultimate guide to spotting fake Pokémon games: Game Boy, Advance, DS, and more

 Fake Pokémon games: Nintendo DS

-From left to right: Pokémon HeartGold (real), Pokémon SoulSilver (real), Pokémon Diamond (real), Pokémon Pearl (real), Pokémon White (real), Pokémon Black 2 (real)

 The Pokémon games available on DS are Pokémon Diamond, Pearl, Platinum, HeartGold, SoulSilver, Black, White, Black 2, and White 2.
 These games, especially the generation 4 games, are arguably the most-faked Pokémon games on the market.
-HeartGold and SoulSilver have increased in value on the secondhand market, so while you may want a deal, it's also important to be safe.
+HeartGold and SoulSilver specifically have drastically increased in value on the secondhand market.
+So while you may want a deal, it's also important to be safe.
 These games have many tells, so there are quite a few things to keep an eye out for.

 1. The ESRB rating and Nintendo Seal of Quality